 Notes

-[2] I have taken the expression ‘unclarified notions’ from Edward Casey, who used it with specific reference to the concept of place, for which, in the present historical moment – Casey says -, there is a ‘burgeoning interest’ within different contexts – especially in architecture, anthropology and ecology – but such interest ‘leaves place itself an unclarified notion’.
-I believe the same can be said of space (at least within my direct field of competence – architecture), that’s why I’ve used the plural form ‘unclarified notions’.
+[2] I borrowed the phrase ‘unclarified notions‘ from Edward Casey, who originally used it to describe the concept of place, which has sparked widespread interest in fields like architecture, anthropology, and ecology, yet remains unclear.
+I believe the same applies to space, particularly in my area of expertise, architecture, which is why I’ve adopted the plural form ‘unclarified notions‘.
 Edward S. Casey, The Fate of Place: A Philosophical History (Berkeley: University of California Press, 1997), p. xii.

 [3] Ibid., 340.